 - Individualism vs. Collectivism: The United States leans towards individualism, emphasizing personal responsibility and self-reliance.
 Canada balances individual rights with a stronger sense of community and social responsibility.

-- Social Safety Net: Canada's social safety net is more comprehensive, providing universal healthcare, robust unemployment benefits, and extensive social programs.
+- Social Safety Net: Canada's social safety net is more comprehensive, providing universal healthcare, strong unemployment benefits, and extensive social programs.
 The United States has a more fragmented system with a greater reliance on private insurance and charity.

 - Political Ideology: The United States is characterized by a two-party system with a strong emphasis on limited government and individual liberties.
 Canada has a multi-party system with a greater acceptance of government intervention and social democratic ideals.